elastic/app-search-magento/docs/DEVELOPMENT-ENVIRONMENT.md

 * Replace both `<public_key>` and `<private_key` by your credentials created in your Magento account
 * Additional build args can be used to change the Magento version or to disable sample data install

-Because, there is a lot of dependencies to install the first run may takes several minutes.
-Consecutive run will be faster.
+Because there are a lot of dependencies to install the first run may takes several minutes.
+Consecutive runs will be faster.

-## Configure App Search

-Your App Search credential are stored into the `dev/magento.env` file.
-When launching for the first time you need to create it (we recommend that you copy the `dev/magento.env.sample`) and replace your credential before launching the stack.

-**Note:** Every time you change something in the `dev/magento.env` file, the containers will be recreated if running `docker-compose up` and you will need to reinstall Magento.

 ## Running the stack